 - ½ cup pearled barley

-When the cook is complete drain the water from the salmon pan, remove the salmon from the vacuum pouches and pat dry.
-Return the salmon to the pan and evenly divide the pecan mixture between the two pieces.
+3) When the cook is complete, drain the water from the salmon pan, remove the salmon from the vacuum bags, and pat dry.
+Return the salmon to the pan and evenly divide the pecan mixture between the two filets.

-Lightly press down on the pecan mixture until it forms an even layer.
+4) Lightly press down on the pecan mixture until it forms an even layer.
+Return salmon to Suvie.

-Add the lemon zest, about 1 tbsp lemon juice and 1 tbsp olive oil to the green beans.
+5) Add lemon zest, 1 tbsp lemon juice, and 1 tbsp olive oil to the green beans.
 Season with salt and pepper to taste and toss the green beans to coat.
-Broil for 5-7 minutes.
-Watch the salmon very closely so that the pecans don’t burn.
+Return green beans to Suvie.
+Broil salmon and green beans for 5-7 minutes, watching salmon very closely to ensure the pecans don’t burn.

-Season the barley with salt and pepper to taste.
+6) Remove barley from Suvie Starch Cooker and season to taste with salt and pepper.
 Divide evenly between two plates and top with the green beans and salmon.
 Garnish with the remaining lemon wedges.
-Bon appetit!